Prospects for Observing the Microquasar SS 433 with the LACT Array: Acknowledgment

 \section{Acknowledgment}

-Rui-zhi Yang is supported by the natural science Fundation of Sichuan Province under grant 2025ZNSFSC0065 , and by the NSFC under grant 12393854, 12588101 and 12041305.
-Rui-zhi Yang gratefully acknowledges the support of the Cyrus Chun Ying Tang Foundations and the Tianfu Talent project.
+Rui-zhi Yang is supported by the NSFC under grant 12393854,12588101, and by the natural science funding of Sichuan Province under grant 2025ZNSFSC0065.
+Rui-zhi Yang gratefully acknowledge the support of Cyrus Chun Ying Tang Foundations and of the studio of Academician Zhao Zhengguo, Deep Space Exploration Laboratory.

 We would also like to thank Yanhong Yu and Wenyu Cao for their valuable assistance and insightful discussions regarding the LHAASO data analysis and science related to SS 433.
+We also thank the referees for their valuable comments and suggestions, which have greatly helped improve the clarity and presentation of this work.